coder/coder/docs/admin/prometheus.md

           apps: "coder"
 ```

-To use the Service Endpoint for prometheus to scrape the metrics, you can create a
+To use the Kubernetes Prometheus operator to scrape metrics, you will need to
-service monitor.
-Below is an example: `coder-service-monitor`:
+create a `ServiceMonitor` in your Coder deployment namespace.
+Below is an
+example `ServiceMonitor`:

 ```yaml
 apiVersion: monitoring.coreos.com/v1